 - Remove Food Supply: First, the best thing you can do is get rid of their food supply.
 Fruit flies love fruit and vegetables that are going bad.
 So be sure to throw those out, or into the compost!

-Potatoes and onions can be store in brown paper bags, preferably in a dark cool area.
-Bananas can be stored in plastic bags to slow ripening or paper bags to increase ripening
+Potatoes and onions can be stored in brown paper bags, preferably in a dark cool area.
+Bananas can be stored in plastic bags to slow ripening or paper bags to increase ripening.

 You can also place ripened fruit in the fridge.
 It not only slows down the ripening production but it will help keep away the fruit flies.

 Keep a lid on your garbage and compost inside your home, and take them out daily.